 Traditional Chinese herbs have also been shown to be effective in reducing pain and controlling and shrinking endometriosis.
 They are targeted to the pelvic region to increase circulation and eliminate the growth and recurrence of endometriosis by breaking down and dissolving congealed blood and clots.
 Findings suggest that Chinese herbs may be just as effective as certain conventional drug treatments for women suffering from endometriosis.

 Over 90% of patients treated for endometriosis with herbal medicines experienced a successful outcome.
 (Dr. He Shu-Ying –SichaunAcupuncture and TCM Journal)

 How many sessions of Acupuncture and Traditional Chinese Medicine are needed to treat Endometriosis?

-Acupuncture treatment can significantly decrease the severity of endometriosis and its symptoms for most patients.
+The Acunatural Acupuncture clinic Brisbane treatments can help decrease the severity of endometriosis and its symptoms for most patients.
 Effects are cumulative, so longer term treatment is associated with greater improvement.
 The typical course of treatment for endometriosis is acupuncture once a week for 6-8 visits, at which time we will assess your progress and discuss further treatment if necessary.
 Most patients report a reduction in pain after 4 weekly treatments, but changes in menstrual cycle regularity or fertility may require several months of regular acupuncture and herbal treatment.